|Year:||19th at MIT|

 Dill has worked with the MIT volleyball program since 1992.
 He served as an assistant coach for three years for both the MIT men's and women's varsity programs.
 Named head women's coach in 1996, Dill has guided the women to seven NCAA post-season bids, two ECAC Championships and the 2012 NEWMAC title.

-Dill began duplicating this success with the MIT men's team after being summoned to take over the reins of the program in 2004.
-Since then, he has led the men's program to seven consecutive post-season appearances and an overall record of 245-95.
-Before coaching the MIT men's squad, Dill directed the Emmanuel College men's squad to a 12-8 record in its first season of varsity competition.
-He also co-coached the England Women's Junior National Team for four years and was an assistant coach for a Division I National League women's club team in the English Volleyball Association.
-Other experience includes coaching the University of Connecticut men's volleyball club team while earning his MBA, serving as the manager of the Bates College women's team as an undergraduate, and coaching the men's open division of the Bay State Games.
+Dill began duplicating this success with the MIT men’s team after being summoned to take over the reins of the program in 2004.
+Since then, he led the men’s program to its first NCAA Tournament appearance in 2014 and an overall record of 269-102.
+Before coaching the MIT men’s squad, Dill directed the Emmanuel College men’s squad to a 12-8 record in its first season of varsity competition.
+He also co-coached the England Women’s Junior National Team for four years and was an assistant coach for a Division I National League women’s club team in the English Volleyball Association.
+Other experience includes coaching the University of Connecticut men’s volleyball club team while earning his MBA, serving as the manager of the Bates College women’s team as an undergraduate, and coaching the men’s open division of the Bay State Games.

 |Previous College:||MIT '09|

 Lindsay Hunting enters her third season as a member of the MIT volleyball coaching staff after a career as a four-year starter and captain for the Engineers.
 During her time as an undergraduate, she helped propel the Cardinal and Gray to three straight NCAA Tournament appearances including two trips to the Sweet 16.

 A 2009 graduate, Hunting received a Bachelor of Science degree in materials science and engineering.
 Since then, she has worked at two nanotechnology start-ups in the Boston area, and is currently doing research on the use of quantum dots for the improvement of lighting and display technologies.